sonusingh-rajput/JavaScript_V1/README.md

 3- prompt("Your Message goes here.")

 ## String Methods and Properties
 Before starting string methods and properties we need know that strings are indexed.
 So basically we can access any single character of a string by doing something like this.
 ### Property
 * length
 ### Methods (Without Argument)
 * toLowerCase()
 * toUpperCase()
-* trim()
+* trim() - Remove Extra whitespace
 * trimStart()
 * trimEnd()

 ### Methods (With Argument)
-* includes()
+* includes() -  searching for specific words
 * indexOf()
 * replace()
 * replaceAll()
-* concat()
+* concat() - adding Strings
 * padStart()
 * padEnd()
 * charAt()
 * charCodeAt()
-* split()
+* split() - all Characters are brack in array